How to choose a Safe Withdrawal Rate?| Updated: |

 With this information, you can use my FIRE calculator to get information about success rates and worst durations for several withdrawal rates.
 For instance, I have plugged my own situation into (40 years and 80% stocks) to get the following information:

 |Withdrawal Rate||Success Rate||Worst duration|

 With this information, I would use a 3.75% withdrawal rate.
-Some people would prefer to have the 3.5% if they are more conservative.
-And some people would even go with the 4% if they aggressive enough.
-For me, one chance out of ten to run out of money is already too much, but not for everybody.
+Some people prefer to have the 3.5% if they are more conservative.
+And some people would even go with the 4% if they are aggressive enough.
+One chance out of ten to run out of money is already too much for me, but not for everybody.